* Headword

 traer (“to bring”), and the second element with the root of

 permeate.
-The word can be literally interpreted as “passing through”.
+The word can be literally interpreted as “bringing to pass through”.
 Or use a mnemonic ..."

 * Headword